-Deadlines are common in product development.
-However, deadlines are often too stringent -- many projects are still worth continuing at the time of termination.
-We examine the value of stringent deadlines from the agency-theoretic perspective.
-We consider a firm that hires an agent to lead product development activities.
-The chance of success depends on the as yet unknown fertility of the project and the private effort of the agent.
-As the project proceeds without success, doubts grow as to whether the project can be fertile.
-Believing that no success has emerged in spite of the agent's effort, the pessimistic firm will offer the agent a generous bonus for success to motivate continued effort during the late stage of the project.
-However, this bonus undermines effort incentives during the early stage.
-By shirking today, the agent privately knows that it is his lack of effort rather than project infertility that has delayed success, and hence perceives a more optimistic chance of earning a generous bonus tomorrow.
-The firm in turn must offer another large bonus to motivate the agent to work today.
-As a result, the firm may find it more profitable to impose a deadline at the end of today to eliminate the agent's dynamic incentives to shirk, although doing so forfeits any positive continuation value tomorrow.
-We derive conditions under which the firm should impose deadlines.
+Deadlines are common in product development and are often felt to be too harsh - many development efforts are still worth continuing at the time of mandated termination.
+We examine the value of deadlines from the agency-theoretic perspective.
+We consider a firm that pays an agent to lead product development activities.
+The chance of success depends on the viability of the project and the effort of the agent.
+As the project proceeds without success, doubts grow as to whether the project is viable.
+To motivate continued effort, the firm must promise the agent a generous reward if success is achieved during the late stage of development.
+However, rewarding late success undermines effort incentives in the early stage.
+The firm may find it more profitable to impose a hard, early deadline to eliminate the agent's dynamic incentive to procrastinate.
+We derive conditions under which the firm should impose such deadlines.

 Keywords: deadline; product development; incentive; learning; dynamic moral hazard; agency theory

 JEL Classification: D82, D83, M31, M37